rochus-keller/Luon/Readme.md

 #### How to build

 Qt Creator 3.x is currently used for development.
-There are *.pro files which are compatible with qmake, but there is no Qt dependency otherwise.
+There are *.pro files which are compatible with qmake.